daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 Based on a simple Employee management scenario, this tutorial shows how easy can Omnia use information from different data sources.

+On the first tutorial area (CRUD Operations), we are going to evaluate how to interact with an external data source, by reading and manipulating its data.
+On the second area (External data sources data on Omnia), we are going to focus on the use of data source information on Omnia entities.

 As our custom data source, we are going to use a free API named [ReqRes](https://reqres.in/), that simulates real time CRUD operations, based on a user management scenario

 Please notice that, since this is only a simulation, no actual data is manipulated (written, updated or removed) on REQRES system.